Taking Flight / NYSOA 2019

 The Catskill Center is pleased to present the 4th annual Taking Flight Conference in conjunction with the New York State Ornithological Association’s (NYSOA) Annual Meeting.

-Birding field trips, a Hudson River birding cruise, scientific paper and workshop sessions, keynote by Dr. Nathan Pieplow, and a boisterous Bird Trivia Hour will keep bird lovers chirping for more.
+The 2019 schedule includes birding field trips, a Hudson River birding cruise, scientific paper and workshop sessions, keynote by Dr. Nathan Pieplow, and a boisterous Bird Trivia Hour will keep NYSOA members and general bird lovers chirping for more.

 September 13-15, 2019